 The end of World War II (Pacific Theater) took place some 68 years ago yesterday (September 2, 1945).
 The Japanese had formally surrendered aboard the USS Missouri in Tokyo Bay, Japan.

-Chip and I had toured the USS Missouri in Pearl Harbor, Oahu (Hawaii) last year.
+Chip and I had toured the USS Missouri in Ford Island, Oahu (Hawaii) last year.
 An enthusiastic tour guide showed us around most of the battleship (an interesting tidbit we learned is this battleship had also fired Tomahawk missiles during the Persian Gulf war), then we used our audio “gadget” for the last part.

 The USS Arizona Memorial